THE DREAMER PROJECT

 Les Ateliers de Design (archival)

 An archival series of L’Enclos explorations where design, art, and consciousness-first inquiry met.
 Led by Martin Lenclos, these sessions treated design as a form of self-inquiry—creating objects, spaces, and experiences intended not to solve problems, but to shift perception.
-The work included Design for Nothing, immersive installations, and Self-Questioning Devices, all aimed at testing whether design could invite awakening.
+The work included Design for Nothing, immersive installations, and Self-Questioning Devices, all aimed at exploring whether design could invite awakening.

 Creative Catalysts Workshops (archival)